-We are delighted to invite you to participate in our first ever Nevill Holt Opera Prize Draw, for the chance to win an incredible prize while supporting NHO’s community and education programmes across the Midlands and beyond.
+We are delighted to invite you to participate in our annual Nevill Holt Opera Prize Draw for the chance to win an incredible prize while supporting NHO’s community and education programmes across the Midlands and beyond.

-A ticket costs just £5, and each prize been selected to ensure that it can be something to look forward to redeeming once it is safe to do so – either as a special treat for you to enjoy or a unique gift to pass on to a loved one.
+A ticket costs just £5, and each prize can be enjoyed either as a special treat for you or a unique gift to pass on to a loved one.

 Our work with young people across the Midlands and young artists breaking into the opera industry is central to everything we do at Nevill Holt Opera.
 Since 2013, we have welcomed thousands of young people to enjoy performances at Nevill Holt, featured our young singers onstage in our theatre, worked to continuously improve our annual programme for young and emerging artists, and visited schools across the Midlands to deliver workshops and individual singing lessons.

 We are constantly inspired by the young people we work with, but statistics support its importance too.
 Research shows that students from low-income families who take part in arts activities at school are three times more likely to get a degree, while people who take part in the arts are 38% more likely to report good health.
 The employability of students who study arts subjects is higher and they are more likely to stay in employment, while access to culture is one of the most important factors determining a young person’s well-being.
 Reaching young people with music and creative activities is clearly more important than ever.
 By choosing to take part in our Prize Draw, you will be playing a crucial role enabling us to grow this important strand of our work.
 Thank you.